Emmanuel289/WinnipegCast/README.md

 ### Design Considerations and Future Iterations:

-- An SQL engine was the choice of the database service because the weather
+- An SQL engine was the choice of the database service because the weather forecasts are contained in tables and we might want to persist their storage.
+- The UI of the application is a skeleton in its present form and does not do much.
+It will be updated with presentation logic in the future.